 - A healthy diet that is low in sodium and saturated fat is key to heart disease prevention.

-- Such as eating vegetables, fruits, whole grains, vegetable oils, and fat-free or low-fat dairy products.
+- Such as eating vegetables, fruits, whole grains (high in fiber), vegetable oils, and fat-free or low-fat dairy products.

 - Limiting foods sugar and other sweeteners.

 - Do not drink too much alcohol, which can raise your blood pressure.